-In addition, detailed flow data exist for certain groups of migrants, in particular foreigners of third country origin, be they asylum seekers, foreign workers or family members.
+In addition, detailed flow data exist for certain groups of migrants, in particular foreigners of third country origin.
 Flow data are the result of institutional procedures linked to the planning and monitoring of various categories of migrants, mainly asylum seekers, foreign workers and, since the early 1990s, family members (family formation and re-unification).
-With the introduction of a more universal legislation on aliens (since mid-1993, revised 1997, amended 2002/2003/2005/2011 and again 2013), flow data on family reunification of third country citizens (non-EU/EEA-citizens) is becoming available.
+With the introduction of a more universal legislation on aliens (since mid-1993, revised 1997, amended 2002/2003/2005/2011 and again 2013), flow data on family reunification of third country citizens (non-EU/EEA-citizens) are becoming available.